How does an IVA work?

 Can debt be added to an Individual Voluntrary Arrangement?

 It’s important to include all your unsecured debts when you enter an IVA if you want to be fully protected by it.
-If a creditor doesn’t receive notice of your IVA, they may not be bound by it and you won’t enjoy the benefits of your IVA in relation to that debt.
+If a creditor doesn’t receive notice of your IVA, they may not be bound by it and you won’t have the benefits of your IVA in relation to that debt.

 But if you suddenly find a debt that you forgot to include at the start and you want to add it to your IVA, this may still be possible.